Domain authority matters.

 “The best way to get other sites to create high-quality, relevant links to yours is to create unique, relevant content that can naturally gain popularity in the Internet community.
 Creating good content pays off: Links are usually editorial votes given by choice, and the more useful content you have, the greater the chances someone else will find that content valuable to their readers and link to it.”

 Do your research – and include your findings.
 Cover every angle and offer unique insight.
-Chances are, there’s someone in your niche writing about the same thing, so make sure yours is unique enough to stand out.
-This is your take, so make sure you do it right.
+Chances are, there’s someone in your niche writing about the same thing, so make sure your take is unique enough to stand out.
+This is your point-of-view, so make sure you present it correctly.

 When in doubt, make sure your content does at least one of the following: